digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

     and 0 interfaces
     [...]

-PQS Database Schema
+PQS database schema
 ===================

 The following schema is representative for the exported ledger data.
-It is subject to change, since it is an Early Access feature.
+It is subject to change, as it is an Early Access feature.

 .. code-block:: bash